We have two sequences:

 The result should be printed on the console.

-On the single line of the output, you must print the smallest number that occurs in both sequences.
+On the single line of the output, we must print the smallest number that occurs in both sequences.
 If there is no number in the range [1 … 1 000 000], which can be found in both sequences, print "No".

 - All numbers in the input will be in the range [1 … 1 000 000].